Virgin to launch Manchester to Heathrow flightsDomestic London to Manchester route next March

 Daily flights between Manchester and London

-The move will see Richard Branson’s airline operate three daily flights from Manchester, signaling its ‘first foray’ into the domestic flying market and an open head-to-head battle for customers from what the airline claims to be an ‘overly-dominant’ British Airways.
+The move will see Richard Branson’s airline operate three daily flights from Manchester, signalling its ‘first foray’ into the domestic flying market and an open head-to-head battle for customers from what the airline claims to be an ‘overly-dominant’ British Airways.

 Virgin Atlantic Chief Executive, Steve Ridgway said of the plans: 'Flying between Heathrow and Manchester is just the start for Virgin Atlantic’s new short-haul operation.
 We have the means to connect thousands of passengers to our long-haul network as well as to destinations served by other carriers.
 Our new service will provide strong competition to overly-dominant BA; keep fares low and give consumers a genuine choice of airline to fly to Heathrow and beyond.'